LIT-Protocol/docs/docs/additional-examples/evm-swap.md

 };
 // parameter field would be later replaced by the pkpAddress in the action
 ```

-There need to be two transaction objects, each of which transfers funds between the swap parties.
-Each of them will be calling function `transfer(address, uint256)` on the token's smart contract.
-This information is captured in the "data" field of the object.
-We can get that in the following way,
+We need to create two transaction objects, each of which will transfer the funds between the two swap parties that have been set.
+Each party will call the `transfer(address, uint256)` function on the token's smart contract.
+This information is captured in the "data" field of the object which we can fetch in the following way:

 ```js
 function generateCallData(counterParty, amount) {